-In order to support researchers in providing relevant information to the participants and obtaining informed, voluntary and sufficient consent, the Board provides templates that include standardised text as well as sections which must be adapted to reflect the specific requirements of the project.
+In order to support researchers in providing relevant information to the participants and obtaining informed, voluntary and sufficient consent, the Committee provides templates that include standardised text as well as sections which must be adapted to reflect the specific requirements of the project.
+The templates can be found on the Committee's guidance page.